kyma-project/kyma/docs/event-bus/docs/013-details-service-programming-model.md

 title: Service Programming Model
 type: Details
 ---
-# Service Programming Model

-You can configure a microservice deployed in Kyma to receive Events from the Event Bus by creating a [subscription custom resource](https://github.com/kyma-project/kyma/blob/master/resources/cluster-essentials/templates/eventing-subscription.crd.yaml).
-Find various configuration options in the [Consume Events](https://github.com/kyma-project/kyma/blob/master/docs/event-bus/docs/011-details-event-flow-requirements.md#consume-events) section.
+You can configure a microservice deployed in Kyma to receive Events from the Event Bus by creating a subscription custom resource.
+Find various configuration options in the Consume Events section.

 ## Event Delivery